Mayor of Philadelphia will ask to end state control of city schools

-HARRISBURG, Pa.
-(Reuters) - Mayor James Kenney of Philadelphia said Thursday he would seek to end state control of the city’s school district, the nation’s 8th largest, and vowed to increase local tax support to bring city schools up to modern standards.
+HARRISBURG, Pa., Nov 2 (Reuters) - Mayor James Kenney of Philadelphia said Thursday he would seek to end state control of the city’s school district, the nation’s 8th largest, and vowed to increase local tax support to bring city schools up to modern standards.

 Kenney, a Democrat in his first term as mayor, told the City Council he had lost confidence in the likelihood of increased state aid because of Pennsylvania’s own budget woes.